Global Importer of Record · ISO-Certified · Ministry-Authorized 🇬🇧 Global Operations Line: +44 330 533 0223

 May require additional review or license:

-- Destination country-specific AI technology controls (emerging trend in some markets)
+• Destination country has AI-specific technology controls (an emerging trend in several markets)

 Best practice: Obtain manufacturer export classification letter before shipping.
 If classification indicates controlled technology, coordinate with origin export compliance team to determine if license required.